 Melt the butter in a saucepan, whisk in the flour and cook off for about a minute.
 Whisk in the milk bit by bit to create a béchamel sauce.
 Once combined, cook for 3 mins, whisking to prevent lumps.
 Remove from the heat and beat in the egg yolks (to create an enriched béchamel).
 Season.
 Cover with some cling wrap or greaseproof paper in contact with the surface to prevent skinning.

 Next, whisk up the egg whites with a pinch of salt into peaks that are past soft, but in no way stiff.
-Add one third of the enriched béchamel to the whites and combine completely.
-Use your soufflé mixing skills to fold (not stir) the rest of the béchamel into the egg whites until no uncombined egg white can be seen.
+Add one third of the whites to the enriched béchamel and combine completely.
+Use your soufflé mixing skills to fold (not stir) the rest of the egg whites into the béchamel until no uncombined egg white can be seen.
 The mixture should still be quite light and airy.

 Spoon the mixture into the buttered moulds and bake on a tray in the oven for 3–4 mins until the tops start to go golden.

 Meanwhile, season and heat the cream in a saucepan, and pour it into a gratin dish or into individual soup dishes.